simonelnahas/savant-ide/README.md

 ## Features

+Savant best works with Chrome browser and supports the following features:

 - Fast, in-browser pseudo-blockchain with persistent state, including previous calls/events/messages.
 - Intuitive UI for easy deployment/contract invocation.
 - Automatic block height counter for contracts that depend on block height.
 - Simple, persistent file manager for managing your contracts that allows for renaming/deletion.
-- Support for `event`s in contracts, with automatic notifications in the UI.
+- Support for `event` in contracts, with automatic notifications in the UI.
 - Support for arbitrary gas price/gas limit in deployment/calls.
 - Toggle between raw Scilla output and native JS representation when viewing state.